 A Transfer Credit is a college credit earned at one institution of higher education that is later transferred to and accepted by another institution.
-A Transfer Credit can also be earned by passing competency exams that demonstrate mastery in a specific subject area.
+A Transfer Credit can also be earned by completing online courses or passing competency exams that demonstrate mastery in a specific subject area.
 An earned college credit is considered a transfer credit once it is accepted by the “receiving” institution of higher learning.

 Receiving institutions decide which transfer credits it will accept, typically through the admissions or registrar’s office.
 Students who have transfer credits accepted are given advanced standing at the new institution.

 A Transfer Credit can be earned by: